Retired politican Seppo Kääriäinen.

 Kirkko ja Kaupunki

-Textile designer Satu Nisu.
+Textile artist Satu Nisu.

 Savon Media